 An audiologist is a healthcare professional who specialises in diagnosing, managing, treating and monitoring hearing and balance problems.
 Audiologists fit hearing aids and map cochlear implants.
-The audiologists at Australian Hearing will be responsible for your child’s audiological management until they turn 26.
+The audiologists at Hearing Australia will be responsible for your child’s audiological management until they turn 26.

 A speech pathologist has been trained to assess and treat people with communication difficulties.
 Speech pathologists deal with all aspects of communication including speech, writing, reading, signs, symbols and gestures.

 Social workers are trained to provide counselling, guidance, and assistance, especially in the area of social services.
 The social worker can provide assistance in accessing services and resources.

 Teachers of the Deaf are teachers who have done additional training to teach children with a hearing loss.
 Teachers of the Deaf work in a variety of settings including early intervention programs and public and private schools.
 Some Teachers of the Deaf visit children at home, preschool or school and are called Itinerant Support Teachers or Advisory Visiting Teachers.